arakashic/YCM-Generator/README.md

 # YCM-Generator
+This is a modified version of the original [YCM-Generator](https://github.com/rdnetto/YCM-Generator/).
+The following changes are made/planned.
+* path for out-of-tree mode
+* generate files for both ycm and cc with running the generator once.

+The following is the README of the original YCM-Generator.

 This is a script which generates a list of compiler flags from a project with an arbitrary build system.
 It can be used to:

 * generate a ```.ycm_extra_conf.py``` file for use with [YouCompleteMe](https://github.com/Valloric/YouCompleteMe)